HLR/DomiKnowS/examples/SpRL/README.md

 #### Tools

 * Python 3: Python 3 is required by `allennlp`.
 Install by package management.
 Remember to mention the version in installation.
-* 'Allennlp': The version of Allennlp should be 0.8.4
+* 'AllenNLP': The version of AllenNLP should be 0.8.5
 * `pytorch`: model calculation behind `allennlp`.
 There is a bunch of selection other than the standard pip package.
+Please note that AllenNLP requires pytorch < 1.2.
 Follow the [installation instruction](https://pytorch.org/get-started/locally/) and select the correct CUDA version if any available to you.

 #### Setup